c2997108/lastwasm/doc/lastal.rst

 -v  Be verbose: write messages about what lastal is doing.

+-2  Specify paired query sequences.
+You can supply 2 files with
+    paired sequences, or 1 "interleaved" file with consecutive pairs.
+    The only effects are: output for paired sequences is consecutive, and if a pair has identical names, /1 and /2 are appended to the names.

 -f NAME
     Choose the output format.
 The NAME is not case-sensitive.